ksatter/Hangman-Game/README.md

-# Hangman-Game
+# Psychic-Game
-Simple Javascript hangman game.
+Guess the letter